Mon - Sun: 24 hours.

 * Any details submitted will only be used to deal with your request as explained in our privacy policy.

-Holiday Accident Claims – How Much Compensation Can I Claim?
+Holiday Accident Claims – How Much Compensation Can You Claim?

-Taking a holiday in the UK has become a more common theme over recent years.
-In many cases, holidays pass without any issues and everybody returns home feeling refreshed.
-However, if you are Holiday Accidentinvolved in an accident and injured on holiday, your trip can be ruined, and you may continue to suffer when you return home.
-Importantly, you may be eligible to make a holiday accident claim for compensation if you were injured due to the negligence of a hotel operator, a travel operator, or somebody else associated with your holiday.
+In many cases, holidays pass without any issues, and everybody returns home feeling refreshed.
+However, if you are injured in an accident on holiday, your trip can be ruined, and you may continue Holiday Accident Claimto suffer when you return home.
+Importantly, if your injury was due to another party’s negligence, such as a hotel, travel operator or tour guide, you may be eligible to make a holiday accident claim for compensation.

 In this guide, we’ll explain when you may be eligible to make a holiday accident claim, how the claims process works, and we shall also look at potential payout amounts.

-If you’re considering making a compensation claim for being injured on holiday through no fault of your own and would prefer to speak with a claims advisor right away, please call 0800 6524 881 for free advice.
+If you’re considering making a holiday accident claim and would prefer to speak with a claims advisor right away, please call 0800 6524 881 for free advice.

 Am I Eligible To Make A Holiday Accident Claim?

 When you book a holiday, you expect that any facilities you pay for will be safe and the holiday will be relatively risk-free.
-Legally, you will be owed a duty of care by your hotel, campsite, or tour operator depending on how you booked your holiday.
-That means that if somebody else causes an accident to happen, and you are injured on holiday as a result, a compensation claim might be possible.
+Legally, you will be owed a duty of care by your hotel, campsite, or tour operator, depending on how you booked your holiday.
+That means that if somebody else’s action (or inaction) causes an accident to happen, and you are injured on holiday as a result, a compensation claim might be possible.

 • A third party was negligent in some way.